K8s primer - Part I

 minikube-lab-m03 Ready <none> 58s v1.25.2

-K8s is telling us that we have three nodes, each of them with a unique name and ready for whatever we may need them.
-One of the nodes works as the control plane of our cluster (i.e., this is where most of the K8s components run to manage the cluster), while the other two nodes are what K8s calls worker nodes (i.e., nodes on which our application can run.)
+K8s is telling us that we have three nodes, each with a unique name and ready for whatever we may need them for.
+One of the nodes works as the control plane of our cluster (where most of the K8s components run to manage the cluster), while the other two nodes are what K8s calls worker nodes (nodes on which our application can run).

-We got a cluster and we got a containerized application, but can’t yet deploy our containerized application on the cluster.
-We first need a Pod.
+We have a cluster and a containerized application, but we can’t yet deploy our containerized application on the cluster.
+First, we need a Pod.
 A Pod can be thought of as a wrapper that allows a container to run on K8s.
-It’s true that we can run containerized apps on K8s, but K8s requires that any container runs inside a Pod.
+It’s true that we can run containerized apps on K8s, but K8s requires that every container runs inside a Pod.

 Let’s create our Pod in a declarative way: